softglow/sm-item-pass-blocks/README.md

 This would not have been possible (perhaps even dreamed up) without everyone behind xkas, SMILE JX, and metroidconstruction.com.
 But also...

+SquishyIchigo:

+* I used your ASM mnemonic and instruction list docs rather a lot.

 Shadow34370 and BlackFalcon:

 * I learned a lot from your Air Tubes and MP2 Style Blocks patches.